GokoshiJr/progra-web-e2/README.md

 # progra-web-e2

-Repository of the evaluation two, web programming, only html and css are used.
-To see the website click here **[progra-web-e2](https://goko-progra-web-e2.000webhostapp.com/)**.
+Repository of the evaluation two, web programming, only html and css are used.<br/> **To see the website click here [progra-web-e2](https://e2-progra-web.000webhostapp.com/)**.

 ## Install